 Searching the entire Web of Science collection of databases together for keyword, title, and author searching will assure a more comprehensive search than searching Web of Science Core Collection alone.
 The Web of Science platform covers additional materials like patents, data sets, and significantly more life sciences references.
-At any time, one can move between a multi-database search and a single database search by clicking the All Databases drop down menu at the top of the default search screen.
-One can also limit a result set to specific databases using the Databases category in the left-hand column of the search results screen.
+At any time, one can move between a multi-database search and a single database search by clicking the "Search In" drop-down menu on the default search screen above the search box.
 Note that with a Web of Science All Databases search, one can still link to both cited references (the bibliography of a paper) and more recent references that cite the particular item.

-These advanced search features are accessed by clicking the drop down arrow beside the default Basic Search option on the default search screen and include:
+Advanced search features are accessed by clicking the tabs above the search area and include:

 A search across all Web of Science databases covers journal articles, conference papers, books, book chapters, patents, data sets, chemical reactions, and technical reports from thousands of published sources.

 Varies by database, see itemized listing of component databases in the description section above.

 Click on the database links in the Related Database section.